ॐ Hindu Of Universe ॐ

 Afterward, they eat sattvic food.

-• Do not worship idols made of glass- As per different stories from Puranas, a devotee should worship clay, silver, and gold idols of Lord Ganesha and Goddess Lakshmi.
+Activities to avoid on this day: - Do not worship idols made of glass- As per different stories from Puranas, a devotee should worship clay, silver, and gold idols of Lord Ganesha and Goddess Lakshmi.
 Devotees must avoid buying glass items and glass idols.

-• Do not lend/borrow money – As per popular belief, people should not lend or borrow money on this auspicious day of Dhanteras.
+- Do not lend/borrow money – As per popular belief, people should not lend or borrow money on this auspicious day of Dhanteras.

-• Do not keep footwears at the main door of your home – Keep the main entrance of the house neat and clean and remove shoes, slippers, and any kind of dirt or trash from that place.
+It may upset Goddess Lakshmi, and She may leave your house and go to some other person. - Do not keep footwears at the main door of your home – Keep the main entrance of the house neat and clean and remove shoes, slippers, and any kind of dirt or trash from that place.

 It may upset the Goddess Lakshmi while entering your house and She may turn Her divine feet towards another direction.